 I believe this not only because of all the reading and research I have done into how the brain learns but also because I watched the transformation and effectiveness of these ideas in awe as my oldest went from a slow, struggling learner in early elementary school into a teen whom both peers and teachers (other than mom, college professors) have come to label as a fast learner.

 This blog, above all, is focused on how the brain learns.
 You will find information on cognitive and neuroscience.
-How physical movement and excersise is crucial to optimal brain development, and even some basic brain freindly and kid freindly nutrition posts.
+How physical movement and exercise is crucial to optimal brain development, and even some basic brain friendly and kid friendly nutrition posts.

-- Posts about child development, neuroscience, and the history of education.
-Child development is often not considered when a curriculum is created and implemented.
+2. Posts about child development, neuroscience, and the history of education.
+Child development is often not a primary concern when a curriculum is created and implemented.
 I think it is time to connect the dots between child development, neuroscience, cognitive science, and our own home education programs.
 I believe that rather than being a new educational philosophy, or another set of ideals we cannot live up to, connecting these dots can actually simplify and streamline our philosophies and actions regarding the education of our children.